StephaneVogrig/minishell_tester/README.md

 ./tester os_specific
 ```

-You can add tests by addings lines in files existing:
+You can add tests by addings lines in files existing or by creating a file and add it in the tester with test_files

 # How to run Valgrind Tester
 # To run the valgrind tester you has to use the -c flags exemple of implementations :